rbayliss/Drupal-Container/README.md

 --------
 The variants of this image are:
   [`ci`](./ci/) - An image appropriate for use in continuous integration environments.
 Closely mirrors Acquia's application servers, except that mail is disabled.
+  [`dev`](./dev/) - An image appropriate for use in development environments.
+Adds Xdebug, Blackfire, ...

 Making changes
 --------------